Karthikeya (film): Development

-An incident which happened in Talupulamma Thalli Temple in Kakinada district of Andhra Pradesh inspired Chandoo Mondeti to pen the story of Karthikeya.

 After Swamy Ra Ra, Nikhil Siddhartha signed his next film to be directed by his friend Chandoo Mondeti in which he was supposed to play "a smart, well educated, suave young man studying MBBS".
 Venkat Srinivas agreed to produce the film under his Magnus Cine Prime banner.
 Swati Reddy was signed as the lead actress considering her popularity in Tamil and she also appeared in Swamy Ra Ra.
 Tanikella Bharani revealed that he would be seen as Swati's father.
 The principal cast of the film further consists of Rao Ramesh, Jayaprakash, Kishore and Tulasi.
 Shekar Chandra was announced as the film's music composer.

 Nikhil noted in an interview, "When I was young, films like Bhairava Dweepam and Aditya 369 fascinated me.
 Later I liked watching Sherlock Holmes.
 That character was curious and inquisitive.
 Karthikeya is all about mystery and adventure; it’s a light-hearted subject."
 For his role, Nikhil had to gain 10 kgs weight.
 His research for the role involved spending time with medical students and doctors before the shooting.
 He also had to overcome his fear of injections and blood to pull off the character.